pactumjs/pactum/docs/mock-server.md

 mock.start(3000);
 ```

+Now we have added 2 basic interactions to the server.

+* Invoking GET `/api/users/1` will return a JSON with user-1 details.
+* Invoking POST `/api/users/1` will return a status code 404.
+* Invoking GET `/api/users/2` will return a status code 401.
+* Invoking GET `/other` will return a status code 404.
 * Invoking GET `/api/users` will return an empty array.
 * Invoking GET `/api/users?id=1` will still return an empty array.
-* Invoking GET `/api/users/1` will return a status code 404.
 * Invoking POST `/api/users` with an empty body will return `'OK'`.
 * Invoking POST `/api/users` with some body will still return `'OK'`.

+Note on how the mock server will perform an exact match on the HTTP method & path to send a response back.

 By default, basic interactions will ignore query params, headers & body while performing a match with the received request.